Marc Fennell: Hungry Beast

 Fennell presented and reported on Hungry Beast, aired on ABC1.
 He primarily covered digital media, popular culture, gaming and technology.
 Fennell was one of nine members of the team to be selected by Denton to develop online content for Zapruder's Other Films.
 Prior to Hungry Beast Fennell had worked with another of the presenters, Dan Ilic, developing a YouTube parody of the Freeview launch as part of their live comedy show Massage My Medium at the 2009 Melbourne International Comedy Festival.

 Technology journalism

 Fennell hosts the ABC's technology radio program Download This Show which examines the latest developments in social media, consumer electronics, digital politics, hacktivism and online privacy.
 The program airs on Radio National, ABC Local Radio Digital and throughout Asia Pacific on Radio Australia.
+In 2012, iTunes Australia named Download This Show the best new podcast, and it has won Best Audio Program at the Australian IT Journalism Awards ("The Lizzies") many times.
+It won Best Outlet in the 2023 Lizzies.

 Fennell has also regularly produced reports on technology for programs on ABC News 24 including News Exchange (ended), The Drum, Weekend Breakfast and the Technology Quarter (ended).